ISO/IEC 11801: OM5

 OM5 fiber is designed for wideband applications using SWDM multiplexing of 4–16 carriers (40G=4λ×10G, 100G=4λ×25G, 400G=4×4λ×25G) in the 850–953 nm range.

 Category 7

 Class F channel and Category 7 cable are backward compatible with Class D/Category 5e and Class E/Category 6.
 Class F features even stricter specifications for crosstalk and system noise than Class E. To achieve this, shielding was added for individual wire pairs and the cable as a whole.
 Unshielded cables rely on the quality of the twists to protect from EMI.
 This involves a tight twist and carefully controlled design.
-Cables with individual shielding per pair such as category 7 rely mostly on the shield and therefore have pairs with longer twists.
+Cables with individual shielding per pair such as Category 7 rely mostly on the shield and therefore have pairs with longer twists.

 The Category 7 cable standard was ratified in 2002, and primarily introduced to support 10 gigabit Ethernet over 100 m of copper cabling.
-It contains four twisted copper wire pairs, just like the earlier standards, terminated either with GG45 electrical connectors or with TERA connectors rated for transmission frequencies of up to 600 MHz.
+Like the earlier standards, it contains four twisted copper wire pairs rated for transmission frequencies of up to 600 MHz.